ruLegen/SLAM3D-Video/README.md

 # SLAM3D-Video

 Mobile application to 3D track camera trajectory using SLAM.
+As SLAM implementation ORB_SLAM3 is used.
 Recreated scene can be exported into glTF file and opened in more specialized software e.g. Blender In order to ORB_SLAM3 work properly, provide correct intrinsic camera parameters.
 There are plans to add autocalibration in the future